Penn State Sustainability Living Lab Collaboration Opportunities:

+This page will be updated with new opportunities as they arise.
 Please review the projects below and select which one(s) you'd like to submit a proposal for.
 You'll need to log in with your Penn State ID to access the online form where you can provide proposal details, including a project description, timeline, level of student involvement, funding needs, and intended outcomes.

-Current Living Lab Collaboration Opportunities
+Current Living Lab Collaboration Opportunities:

 More opportunities will be posted soon.
 Check back often or contact the Sustainability Institute for more information (email@example.com)